swqrve/ScopeEngine/README.md

 ## Example Game!

 This is a pretty rough example game made in around 5 hours.
 The code is not an example of how to make a good game whatsoever, and is quite a mess.
 However, it is understandable and can be used to understand how the engine works.
 Last warning though, don't use the code in an actual game haha.
+The source code can be found here: https://github.com/swqrve/ScopeExampleGame

 ![image](https://user-images.githubusercontent.com/59324927/233926252-8084621f-d772-4b5d-a0f0-68705c88784d.png)
 ![image](https://user-images.githubusercontent.com/59324927/233926648-0db3ed77-d6f7-4d3a-8064-9bece8826e27.png)